VyTrg/VyTrg/README.md

                 ||     ||
 ```

-I am a Backend Developer with mainly Java Spring Boot, but in this time I am trying NestJS.
+I am playing as a 'Workaholic' person ✌️

 ---